How to visualize time series data

 What is time series visualization and analytics?

+Using time series visualization and analytics, you can generate forecasts and make sense of your data.
 Time series data provides significant value to organizations because it enables them to analyze important real-time and historical metrics.
 Data is valuable only if it’s easy to access.
 That’s where being able to build dashboards that run repetitive analytical queries becomes a force multiplier for organizations looking to expose their time series data across teams.

 What is a time series chart?